GoogleCloudPlatform/bank-of-anthos/terraform/README.md

   As the error suggests, sometime if an API has just been enabled, the action may not have propogated to all the systems.
 So wait a few minutes and apply the terraform again.

+* Failure to create GKE Hub membership or feature e.g.:

+    ```
-* Error creating Feature: Resource already exists.
-GKE Hub feature or membership failed.
+    Error creating Feature: Resource already exists.
+    ```

   This is likely because you already have the GKE Hub membership or feature enabled.
 To resolve the error, edit the `acm.tf` and remove the resource that already exists.